phuong74200/react-keyboard/README.md

-on screen keyboard using react an a animated background using canvas =))
+on screen keyboard using react \n and a animated background using canvas =))